Pitt Street House: Our heritage in stone

-Visit this old building - originally a labourer’s cottage at Parkes Sawmill in Knysna - for our exhibition about the South African War
+Visit this old building - originally a labourer’s cottage at Parkes Sawmill in Knysna - for our exhibition exploring our heritage in stone

-The little Pitt Street House was one of three originally erected for workers at Parkes Sawmill (now the Woodmill Lane Shopping Centre).
-When all three were relocated in 1998 to make way for a new development, the Parkes family donated this one to the Knysna Museum.
-It now houses our display about the South African War (Anglo-Boer War, 1889 - 1902).
+This little cottage was one of three originally erected in Pitt Street for workers at Parkes Sawmill (now the Woodmill Lane Shopping Centre).
+When the cottages were relocated in 1998 to make way for a new development, the Parkes family donated this one to the Knysna Museum.
+It now houses a series of recently completed (February 2020) interactive posters that explore our heritage in stone:

 - The Knysna Heads